soon-teh/soon-teh.github.io/_posts/2023-06-07-intro-to-rustworkx.md

 When taking into account the edge weight, the poor CNOT performance of node 15 manifests and its surrounding nodes exhibit poor average success probability.
 Thus, node 14 is now a better candidate for a central qubit.

-### Transversal
+### Traversal
-The implementation of the transversal algorithm consists of two parts: the _search algorithm_ and the _visitor object_.
+The implementation of the traversal algorithm consists of two parts: the _search algorithm_ and the _visitor object_.
 As of rustworkx 0.13, three search algorithm with their corresponding visitor object exists:
 - `dfs_search` / `DFSVisitor`
 - `bfs_search` / `BFSVisitor`
 - `dijkstra_search` / `DijkstraVisitor`

-The transversal algorithm of interest for the weighted graph is Dijkstra's algorithm.
+The traversal algorithm of interest for the weighted graph is Dijkstra's algorithm.
 The Dijkstra's algorithm is a single-source shortest-path algorithm that is applicable to both weighted and unweighted graphs.
 The pseudo-code for the `dijkstra_search` algorithm is as follows, which consists of several event points.
 The visitor object implements the callback functions that are invoked at [each event point as defined by the pseudo-code](https://qiskit.org/documentation/retworkx/apiref/rustworkx.dijkstra_search.html#rustworkx.dijkstra_search).
 In particular, the event of interest is the `edge_relaxed` which is triggered when a shorter path is discovered.
 With that in mind, a visitor object that records the edges of the shortest path tree with root from the central qubit can be implemented as follows:

  ```python
  class TreeEdgesRecorder(rx.visit.DijkstraVisitor):